uvarc/rc-website/content/project/big-data-transfer.md

 [Learn more about Globus](https://www.globus.org/).

-UVA has Globus Data Transfer Nodes (DTNs) for non-sensitive and moderatively-sensitive data as well as highly-sensitive data.
+UVA has Globus Data Transfer Nodes (DTNs) for public and moderately sensitive data as well as highly sensitive data.
 Researchers can learn more specifics about Globus and how to use it by visiting our [Globus documentation on Discourse](https://discuss.rc.virginia.edu/t/globus-connect-data-transfer-introduction/345).